mbuczko/cerber-roles/README.md

    api-defaults))
    ```

-Finally, let's initialize all the routes with defined _roles_ and _scopes-to-roles_ mapping, assuming that OAuth2 client may have any of `resources:read`, `resources:write` or `resource:manage` scopes assigned:
+Finally, let's combine all the routes with _roles_ and _scopes-to-roles_ mapping, assuming that OAuth2 client may have any of `resources:read`, `resources:write` or `resource:manage` scopes assigned:

 ```clojure
 (def roles (cerber.roles/init-roles